adstuart/azure-privatelink-dns-microhack/README.md

 ## Task 3 : Install SQL Server Management Studio on Client Virtual Machines

 - As part of this MicroHack you will SQL Server Management Studio installed on both the On-Premises Client VM and Azure Client VM.
 Please install this prior to the lab. https://www.microsoft.com/en-gb/sql-server/sql-server-downloads.
 Alternatively, a drive can be mapped to an Azure File Share to copy the SSMS-setup files.
-Execute MAPDrive shortcut from the ONPrem-Mgmt-VM.
+Execute MAPDrive shortcut from the the ONPREM-MGMT-VM.

 ## :checkered_flag: Results